BUFFALO GIRLS: REMIX (2015-2019)

 Trapped in a failing three-ring circus stranded on the plains, three mannish women gamble on fantasies of escape.
 Absurdist comedy, cabaret and circus collide in a play that attempts to resurrect the dead, save rare beasts from extinction and to question our human ability to deal with freedom should it be delivered to us.

-Based in the stories of queer and queerish women from British Columbia history and set in the landscape of the western plains, we find these three mannish women performing as freaks of nature in a seedy circus, doing acts whose entertainment value is questionable at best.
+Inspired by the stories of queer and queerish women from British Columbia history and set in the landscape of the western plains, we find these three mannish women performing as freaks of nature in a seedy circus, doing acts whose entertainment value is questionable at best.
 In the day, the women perform their circus acts and at night they plot escape.
-As they prepare to attempt a break-out, they are sidetracked by fantasy, alcohol and gambling, by melancholy and doubt, and by their need to compete with one another.
-And of course by the ringmaster, who needs the women in order for the circus to survive.
+As they prepare to attempt a break-out, they are sidetracked by fantasy, alcohol and gambling, by melancholy and doubt, and of course by the ringmaster, who needs the women in order for the circus to survive.